 The Core Problem: Why Patterns Matter

 Imagine you’re meeting someone for the first time.
-In the first few minutes of conversation, you might notice patterns about how they think and behave:
+In the first few minutes of conversation, you might notice patterns about how they think and behave:- They ask a lot of clarifying questions, which suggests they’re detail-oriented

 - They use humor to deflect from serious topics, which might mean they’re uncomfortable with intensity